Key Takeaways

 -

-Color: Ticks are typically brown, reddish-brown, or grayish.
+Color: Ticks are typically brown, reddish-brown, black or grayish.
 After feeding on blood, they darken to shades of deep red or purple.

 -